 The important thing to recognise is that to maintain high standards and profitable operation you need stable staff.
 All your staff view their job from their own perspective, and it’s their perception of the job that will determine if they will stay or go.
 What you think is fair and reasonable is irrelevant.

-The days are gone where we can accept punishing leadership, yet it is still prevalent in many parts of this industry.
+The days are gone where we can accept punishing leadership, yet it is still prevalent in many parts of the industry.
 You may not think this is you, but have a look at your staff turnover, if it is high there have to be reasons.
-Why can other businesses have stable staff and you can’t?
+Why can other businesses have stable staff and you can’t.

 If you have high turnover, do something about it.
 I recommend you interview all your junior staff at regular intervals to gauge their perceptions, and also exit interview all staff who resign and look for patterns of negative comment.
 Then act on what you discover.
 Remember — it is their perception of the job that will determine their stability.
 What you think is irrelevant.